I primarily spent my time working on the USB stack of a new operating system. I built the first standalone USB

 c# c++ unity arduinoContains both the dealer and server for hosting hundreds of concurrent Blackjack games.
 Defines a TCP/IP API for communication with clients.

-java tcp/ip concurrencyAside from being a developer, I spend most of my time on my feet.
+java tcp/ip concurrencyAside from being a developer, I spend most of my time outside.
 During the warmer months, I enjoy mountain biking, camping, canoeing, playing soccer and just appreciating the outdoors.
 When it gets colder, I love to go snowboarding, hiking, and enjoy the snow in all ways possible.
-I've also recently found lots of fun in skating and cross country skiing.
+I also really love driving (especially on (very) long road trips) and I'm always looking for new friends to go on adventures with!

-Year-round, I spend (too much) time in the gym and kitchen since I'm trying to reach some personal fitness goals.
 I also spend many of my nights reading about whatever seems interesting.
-Some particular topics that I've read a lot about are finance, investing, productivity, and software development.
-I've recently started maintaining a list of books I've read on goodreads.
+Some particular topics that I've read a lot about are karting, investing, productivity, and software development.
+I (occasionally) maintain a list of books I've read on goodreads.